Last Updated on May 12, 2021

 A gondola ride is on the bucket list of many visitors to the “City of Canals”.
-The elegant gondola is one of the iconic symbols of Venice.
+The elegant gondolas in Venice are one of the iconic symbols of the city.
 During your gondola ride, you will experience the serene beauty of Venice.
 As you float through the small and romantic canals that act as the Venice roads, you’ll be taken back in time as you experience doing what the Venetian people did for centuries.

 There are often many questions surrounding a gondola ride and what to expect.
 In this post, we share with you everything we know about gondolas, based on our experience.